Weev: Imprisonment

 Auernheimer was serving his sentence at the Federal Correctional Institution, Allenwood Low, a low-security federal prison in Pennsylvania, and was scheduled for release in January 2016.
 On July 1, 2013, his legal team filed a brief with the Third Circuit Court of Appeals, arguing that his convictions should be reversed because he had not violated the relevant provisions of the Computer Fraud and Abuse Act.

 On April 11, 2014, the Third Circuit issued an opinion vacating Auernheimer's conviction, on the basis that the New Jersey venue was improper, since neither Auernheimer, his co-conspirators, nor AT&T's servers were in New Jersey at the time of the data breach.
 While the judges did not address the substantive question on the legality of the site access, they were skeptical of the original conviction, observing that no circumvention of passwords had occurred and that only publicly accessible information was obtained.
 He was released from prison on April 11, 2014.
 In a letter to the Federal government the following month, he demanded compensation for his jailing to be awarded in bitcoin.
 He referred to three men, including Oklahoma bomber Timothy McVeigh, as being among "the greatest patriots of our generation" and wished to use the compensation to build memorials to them.
 The other men were Andrew Stack and Marvin Heemeyer, two men who had also died in violent incidents.
 (Stack flew his plane into a building in Austin, Texas; Heemeyer also killed himself, in his case after using a bulldozer to demolish many buildings in a Colorado town.)
 Auernheimer told a journalist from Vice: "I honestly think we need to build statues of them just to piss off federal agents really."

 After prison

 Following his release, Auernheimer lived for a time in Lebanon, Serbia, and Ukraine.
 In 2016, he told an interviewer that he was living in Kharkiv.
 The Southern Poverty Law Center (SPLC) reported Auernheimer to have left Ukraine in 2017 for Tiraspol, the capital of Transnistria.

+TRO LLC

+Shortly after his release from prison, Auernheimer granted an exclusive interview to Techcrunch in which he disclosed his plans to raise funds for a hedge fund, tentatively to be named TRO LLC.
+TRO LLC would generate "actionable financial intelligence from the computer underground" and act upon it with a primary strategy of hedged short equities.
+Auernheimer felt that the visceral dislike that many people had for him could be a market advantage for TRO LLC.
+Rather than disclosing financial problems, as well-known activist short sellers Muddy Waters do, Auernheimer would seek publicly traded companies with software privacy flaws, take a short position in them, then tell the media.